I Don’t Feel at Home in this World Anymore Explained

 - Mrs. Rumack runs for it

-- Ruth and Tony run, but is cut off by Marshall
+- Ruth and Tony run, but are cut off by Marshall

 - Ruth and Tony take a boat out into the woods